openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A division that represents a topic in your course, or another organizing principle.
 Subsections are found inside sections and contain units.
 Subsections can also be called "lessons."

-  See :ref:`Developing Course Subsections` for more information.
+  For more information, see :ref:`Developing Course Subsections`.

 .. _T: